alicangnll/Burp-Tor-Extension/README.md

       - Try running Tor manually from your command line to ensure the executable is not corrupted.
       - Check for any specific error messages in the **Extender -\> Extensions -\> Tor Proxy Manager -\> Errors** tab.

+## Disclaimer

+This tool has been developed for educational and professional security research purposes only.
+The software is provided "AS IS", without any warranty of any kind.
+All risks and responsibilities related to the use of this software belong to the user.
+The developer shall not be held liable for any direct or indirect damages that may arise from the use, misuse, or inability to use the software.
+All actions and their consequences resulting from the use of this tool are the sole responsibility of the user.

 ## 📄 License
 This project is licensed under the MIT License.